Last Updated on July 28, 2024 by Kittredge Cherry

 Wilson expands on this theory in her book “Outing the Bible: Queer Folks, God, Jesus, and the Christian Scriptures.”

-This potentially queer triad of two “sisters” and their “brother” is portrayed in a 16th-century painting of Mary, Martha and Lazarus by the Spanish artist known as the Master of Perea.
+This potentially queer triad of two “sisters” and their “brother” is portrayed in a 16th-century painting of Martha Mary and Lazarus by the Spanish artist known as the Master of Perea.
 Some believe that Mary and Martha’s brother Lazarus was the Beloved Disciple of Jesus — and maybe even his same-sex lover.

 Biblical patriarchs have also hidden their marriages by claiming their wives were their sisters.
 In the book of Genesis, Abraham claimed his wife Sarah was his sister on two different occasions (Genesis 12:10-20; 20:1-18) and once Isaac passed off his wife Rebekah as his sister (Genesis 26:1-16).
 Male lovers may also have claimed to be “brothers.”